Ensuring Data Quality in AI

 The performance of intelligence (AI) systems greatly depends on the quality of the data they use.
 Data accuracy, completeness, consistency, and timeliness are crucial for AI to make predictions and facilitate decision-making processes.

 Data quality has practical implications – low-quality data can have harmful impacts on your business.
-For instance, it can result in missed opportunities: among 3.64 million leads generated annually, 45% are identified as “bad leads” due to duplicate information, incorrect formatting, unsuccessful email verification, and missing details.
+For instance, according to The Revenue Marketer’s Guide by Integrate among 3.64 million leads generated annually, 45% are identified as “bad leads” due to duplicate information, incorrect formatting, unsuccessful email verification, and missing details.

 Furthermore, there are financial implications linked to poor data quality.
 As per IBM’s research findings, the annual cost of poor data quality in the United States is estimated to be around $3.1 trillion.